lichtkind/Perl6-Math-Matrix/README.md

 NAME
 ====

-Math::Matrix - create, compare, compute and measure 2D matrices
+Math::Matrix::Bundle - vectors, matrices, decompositions and more

 VERSION
 =======